Pedestrian Attacks Self-driving Car in the Mission - Slashdot

 Nothing new here....
 (Score:2)

-Self-driving car with a human driver (Score:2)
+Self-driving car with a human driver (Score:2, Interesting)

 But wait, there's more!